-According to the Act, doctors must also comply with various obligations before administering medical aid in dying.
+According to the Act respecting end-of-life care, doctors must comply with various obligations before administering medical aid in dying.

 Health professionals must not ignore a request for medical aid in dying.
 However, a doctor may refuse to administer medical aid in dying because of his or her personal values.
 The doctor must notify, as soon as possible, the executive director of the institution where the patient resides, who will take the necessary steps to find quickly another doctor who is willing to administer medical aid in dying.
 The doctor must also ensure continuity of care for the patient, in accordance with the provisions of his or her code of ethics and with the patient’s wishes.